Auburn Bulletin 2024-2025

 For the purpose of assessing tuition and fees, applicants shall be classified as Alabama or non-Alabama students.
 Non-Alabama students are required to pay non-resident tuition.

-An Alabama student is a person which shall be a citizen of the United States, or a permanent resident, and who shall have resided and had habitation, home and permanent abode in the State of Alabama for at least 12 consecutive months immediately preceding current registration.
+An Alabama student is a person which shall be a citizen of the United States, or a permanent resident, and who shall have resided and had habitation, home and permanent abode in the state of Alabama for at least 12 consecutive months immediately preceding current registration.
 In applying this regulation, “applicant” shall mean a person applying for admission to the institution, if applicant is married or 19 years of age, and financially independent.
 Otherwise, it shall mean parents, parent or legal guardian of his/her person.
 If the parents are divorced, residence will be determined by the residency of the parent to whom the court has granted custody.

 A person who establishes a guardianship for purpose of avoiding non-Alabama fees will be subject to non-resident tuition.

-No person who moves to Alabama for the primary purpose of attending college shall be considered to have demonstrated intent to establish domicile in the State of Alabama and will generally not be considered eligible for classification as a resident student.
+No person who moves to Alabama for the primary purpose of attending college shall be considered to have demonstrated intent to establish domicile in the state of Alabama and will generally not be considered eligible for classification as a resident student.
 Clear and convincing evidence to the contrary must be presented to overcome this presumption.

 In determining Alabama student status for purposes of assessing fees, the burden of proof is on the applicant.